Code-Institute-Submissions/frontend-milestone-project-3/README.md

 ## UX

 For this project I chose to do a travel website.
 The target audience is prominently 18-35 year old backpackers.
 The aim is to enhance the users desire to travel the world.
 I have set up different pages for the most common locations/regions that the target age group would travel on a budget.
 From there I used my own personal travelling experience to create a route to provide an example of a trip for them to look at and get some inspiration.
 I then described each destination and explained why it was on the route and added “hot tips” and photos aswell.
 Below this are links to the best deals and websites for them to book flights, accommodation and tours.
-I sketched out some simple layout designs on Balsamiq as shown here:
+I sketched out some simple layout designs on Balsamiq as shown in the Wireframes folder.

 ## Features